Bobby Witt Jr. Preview, Player Props: Royals vs. White Sox

-On Wednesday, Bobby Witt Jr. (hitting .209 in his past 10 games) and the Kansas City Royals face the Chicago White Sox, whose starting pitcher will be Touki Toussaint.
-First pitch is at 7:40 PM ET.
+Bobby Witt Jr., with a slugging percentage of .432 in his past 10 games -- including two home runs -- will be in action for the Kansas City Royals versus the Chicago White Sox, with Dylan Cease on the hill, September 11 at 7:40 PM ET.

-In his last appearance, he went 1-for-5 with a double and an RBI against the White Sox.
+In his most recent game, he racked up two hits (going 2-for-4 with a double and an RBI) against the Blue Jays.

 Bobby Witt Jr. Game Info & Props vs. the White Sox